-- In Arizona, bedbugs in any public sleeping accommodations are considered to be a public nuisance dangerous to the public health.
+- In Arizona, bedbugs in any public sleeping accommodations are considered to be a public nuisance dangerous to public health.
 Landlords may not knowingly rent a unit with a bedbug infestation to a tenant and must provide tenants with educational materials on bedbugs.
 Tenants may not knowingly bring materials that have been infested with bedbugs into a rental unit.

 - In Florida, landlords must make reasonable provisions for the extermination of bedbugs in a rental property.

 - Nevada requires that a hotel room infested with bedbugs be fumigated, disinfected, and renovated until the bedbugs are entirely exterminated.
 (The law also applies to other vermin.)

 - Wisconsin law requires that institutions take all necessary measures to eradicate bedbug and pest infestations.

 Although EPA regulates pesticides that can be used against bedbugs, its jurisdiction does not include the state regulations governing the management or reporting of bedbugs.
-However, the EPA includes a document prepared by National Pest Management Association staff that provides in-depth detail on State Bed Bug Specific Laws & Rules.
+However, the EPA includes a document prepared by the National Pest Management Association staff that provides in-depth detail on State Bed Bug Specific Laws and Rules.
 These rules were updated in July 2013, but because states continue to propose and enact new laws, EPA recommends that you check with your state for any changes or new laws.
 Additionally, some states allow cities and municipalities to enact regulation, so local laws should also be checked.

 Chicago's Bedbug Law